-Records are maintained until the end of the fiscal year in which the related investigative file is closed.
-The records are then transferred to the Federal Records Center five (5) years after the end of that fiscal year.
-The records are then destroyed 50 years after the end of the fiscal year in which the related investigative file is closed.
+Records are maintained for 5 years after final disposition, and then are transferred to the Federal Records Center.
+Records are destroyed 20 years after final disposition.
 Disposal of paper files occurs by burning or shredding; electronic data is disposed of using methods approved by the DHS Chief Information Security Officer.